Julie-nguyen5960/creative_coding_blog/posts/fourth-week.md

 </script>

 ### 2. How does rendering your likeness in this way affect its aesthetic register?
 In your discussion, please refer to:

 **One or more readings from "Glitch Readings"**

-- I
+- While reading Nick Briz's ['Thoughts on Glitch Art v2.0'](https://rmit.instructure.com/courses/151099/files/44700503?module_item_id=7237235), I found it interesting that he stated that glitches are not caused by computers, but rather by human error.
+This effect tends to make us think that the computer has made a "mistake" and setting the illusion that the user experience has unexpectedly been disrupted.
+This sentiment applies well to the self-portrait since the jarring effects of the glitches causes the audience to feel that they are watching the computer make errors, when in actuality, it was done intentionally through code.

 **One or more readings from "Net Art Readings"**

-- I
+- According to Cary Wolfe's ['Reflections on Art and Posthumanism'](https://rmit.instructure.com/courses/151099/files/44705319?module_item_id=7237540), they state that posthumanism is a "humanist fantasy of our ability to make transparent to master and make transparent to ourselves our deep, intractable cultural and philosophical inheritances."
+Basically, it means that we are utilising the admirable aspects of humanity to create art as a way to represent our current reality and humanity.
+I would say that the self-portrait is a post-digital piece that utilises technology and other post-humanistic aspects that truly embodies our current time.

 **The concept of effective complexity**

-- I think of the self-portrait as the structure of the image whilst the glitchy effects are the low compressibility elements that create the chaos within the piece.
+- I think of the self-portrait as the structure (high compressibility) of the piece whilst the glitchy effects are the low compressibility elements that create the chaos within the piece.
 Through the blend of high and low compressibility elements, it creates an effective piece that reflects complexity.

 **Ngai's three aesthetic registers**

 - In terms of Ngai's three aesthetic registers, the chaotic nature of the self-portrait lies more into the zany aesthetic compared to the cute or interesting aesthetic.
-Ngai desribes the zany nature as manic and chaotic and is an aesthetic common in comedy.
-It creates a sense of chaos and overwhelming emotions when watching all these glitch effect unfold.
+Ngai desribes the zany nature as manic and chaotic and is an aesthetic that is common in comedy.
+It creates a sense of chaos and overwhelming emotions when watching all these glitch effect unfold, especially in the self-portrait where all these glitches occur randomly which fits the zany aesthetic.